stevensona/shader-toy/README.md

 ## Release Notes

+### 0.8.2
+* Hotfix for texture loading bug introduced in the last version.

 ### 0.8.1
 * Fixed issue with path generation on Linux and MacOS resulting in a broken experience,
 * fixed issue where editor changes would trigger a shader reload even if they were not text editors.